 conversations – Interview by Nora Partl – 12.12.2022

 To Clare Kenny, nothing is more inspiring than ordinary life.
 Petrol slicks become glass sculptures, and rope found in the fabric her grandmother used to work at becomes a neon installation series.
 Kenny's art is always authentically hers and never aspires to be art for art's sake.
 Her upbringing and her value system have formed Clare Kenny's view on the world as well as her artistic language, which she brings to life in the form of sculptures, photographs, and mixed media works.
-In conversation with Nora Partl, Online Editor, Clare Kenny explains her fascination for ordinary life and multidisciplinary art, the cultural feminist dialogue, and her wishes for the art market of the future.
+In conversation with Nora Partl, Head of Content & Communication, Clare Kenny explains her fascination for ordinary life and multidisciplinary art, the cultural feminist dialogue, and her wishes for the art market of the future.

 Balloon-shaped sculptures, ceramic fountains, or old panties cast in plaster: Clare Kenny plays with banalities and familiarities that irritate and disturb at second glance.
 Her multidisciplinary work plays with the opposites of joy and sorrow, grief and euphoria, love and fear, and associates these contraries with one another in a humorous way.
 By challenging us to investigate the neglected and to reevaluate firmly held beliefs, the artist helps us recognize that an apparently routine life is anything but.